13 Surefire Ways To Make Sure Your Home Weather Station Fails And A Few Related Weather Misconceptions

-Add to this the fact that an exposed wall will heat up and reflect some of this heat onto objects close to it, while a wall which has cooled down during the night though and is shielded from the sun, will help to keep the temperature much lower than the surrounding air.
+Add to this the fact that an exposed wall will heat up & reflect some of this heat onto objects close to it, while a wall which has cooled down during the night though and is shielded from the sun will help to keep the temperature much lower than the surrounding air.

 I don't even need to explain why this is such a bad idea when it comes to measuring rainfall.
-Apart from preventing the rain to reach the rain gauge for accurate rainfall readings, you also need to take into consideration the fact that rain and wind often goes hand in hand.
+Apart from preventing the rain from reaching the rain gauge for accurate rainfall readings, you also need to take into consideration the fact that rain and wind often go hand in hand.

-This means rain often falls at an angle, and not always straight down.
-Therefore a wall, even without an roof overhang, can act as a shield to block any rain being blown from the opposite side and prevent it from being captured and measured by a rain gauge.
+This means rain often falls at an angle and not always straight down.
+Therefore a wall, even without a roof overhang, can act as a shield to block any rain being blown from the opposite side and prevent it from being captured and measured by a rain gauge.

 Using height to eliminate almost any source of interference has turned out to be a lifesaver for many weather station users worldwide.
 Elevating your sensor array at least 6 feet above the nearest source of interference helps it to achieve the most accurate and consistent readings critical for reliable recording and forecasting.

 (To find out more about sensor placement, you can read in-depth information in this article.)